spabolu/asu-course-explorer/README.md

 Arizona State University doesn't have an openly available API to access their course catalog.
 As it stands, students must navigate through the university's [website](https://catalog.apps.asu.edu/catalog/courses/courselist) to find this information, which is often buried in several layers of webpages.
 `ASU Course Explorer` aims to solve the missing piece to the problem.

-Built this as a fun side project and a heavily-modified production version written in TypeScript is what's running the backend for [Courseer](https://courseer.co/)!
+Built this as a fun side project and a heavily-modified production version written in Golang is what's running the backend for [Courseer](https://courseer.co/)!
 Feel free to implement this project into your personal open-source projects!

 ### Built With